In a Breastcancer.org survey of 2,500 girls ages 8-18, nearly 30% believed they might currently have breast cancer.

 Breastcancer.org is uniquely poised to fill the information gap.

 We plan to spread the message about breast health and breast cancer prevention to young girls across the nation through multiple channels including our groundbreaking school assembly program, Dr. Marisa Weiss’s book Taking Care of Your “Girls:” A Breast Health Guide for Girls, Teens, and In-Betweens, and an upcoming website.

-Dr. Weiss, leading breast oncologist and president and founder of Breastcancer.org, has pioneered a school assembly program to introduce the national conversation on breast health.
+Dr. Weiss, leading breast oncologist and chief medical officer of Breastcancer.org, has pioneered a school assembly program to introduce the national conversation on breast health.